How To Add Users in Sudoers File in Debian – [6 Easy Ways]

 getent group sudo

-If you do not prefer to use commands for adding a user in the sudoers file then you can do it through user settings in Debian.
+If using commands for adding a user in the sudoers file is not preferable, then do it through user settings.
 This method is recommended for users who are new to the Debian system and are not very familiar with command execution.
 Simply navigate to user settings and then unlock them by entering the authentication password:

 Debian 12 user settings

-Next, select the user to whom you want to add to the sudoers file and then turn on the administrator option:
+Next, select the user that is to be added to the sudoers file and then turn on the administrator option:

 adding user to suoders file by turning on the administrator option in user settings in Debian 12

-Keep in mind that if there are multiple users on your system then the user you want to add to the sudoers file must be logged out.
+NOTE: Keep in mind that if there are multiple users on the system, then the user you want to add to the sudoers file must be logged out.

 Conclusion

-When a non-sudo user tries to execute a command using sudo in Debian the error of username is not in sudoers file.
-To add a user in the sudoers file in Debian 12 there are four ways which include adding the permissions manually in the sudoers file, using the usermod command, using adduser command, or using the system user settings.
-The easiest way to add a user in the sudoer file is by using the adduser command.
+When a non-sudo user tries to execute a command using sudo the error of username is not in sudoers file appears.
+To add a user in the sudoers file in Debian there are four ways, which include adding the permissions manually in the sudoers file, using the usermod command, using the adduser command, or using the system user settings.
+The easiest way to add a user to the sudoers file is by using the adduser command.
 Remember to switch to the root account before adding the user to the sudoers file.

 Index